TS60/novel-algorithms/README.md

 This can be done using [this](https://www.sciencedirect.com/science/article/abs/pii/S002001900500339X) merging algorithm.
 But instead we use external memory of size $2\cdot\sqrt{N}$ elements + $1\cdot\sqrt{N}$ index positions.
 Because of the external memory, the algorithm becomes optimal w.r.t. the number of comparisons and the number of writes to memory falls from $3\cdot N$ to $2\cdot N$ which is nearly optimal.
 [This algorithm](https://academic.oup.com/comjnl/article-pdf/30/4/372/1068585/300372.pdf) has a very similiar memory requirement and the same number of comparisons and writes to memory, as it seems.
-It would be intersting to see, which one is faster on modern hardware and if one of them is fast enough to replace the default merging method that requires external memory for $N/2$ elements and has the same number of comparisons for all inputs like the other two mentioned above.
+It would be interesting to see, which one is faster on modern hardware and if one of them is fast enough to replace the default merging method that requires external memory for $N/2$ elements and has the same number of comparisons for all inputs like the other two mentioned above.